-We combine years of custom analog integrated circuit design experience with a deep understanding of electrophysiology to produce innovative devices that are revolutionizing the monitoring and acquisition of signals as diverse as EKG, EMG, and neural spikes.
+Intan Technologies creates specialized microchips to sense weak electrical signals produced by biological systems.
+We combine years of experience in integrated circuit design with a deep understanding of electrophysiology to produce devices that revolutionize the monitoring and acquisition of signals such as EKG, EMG, and neural activity.

-Intan Technologies was founded by Reid Harrison, PhD.
+Intan Technologies was founded by Reid Harrison.

 Dr. Harrison earned a doctorate from the Computation & Neural Systems program at Caltech after studying electrical engineering.
 From 2000 to 2010 he was a professor at the University of Utah with appointments in the Departments of Electrical & Computer Engineering and Bioengineering.
 He has over 25 years of experience designing low-power integrated circuits for innovative biological sensing applications.